Last updated: December 14, 2020

 The library’s reopening is being planned in alignment with university and state policies and procedures.
 Our focus is on prioritizing the health and safety of the U-M community, while supporting campus needs for the fall semester.

 Our limited onsite services are only available to current students, faculty, and staff at this time.

 Visit Campus Maize & Blueprint for more information about the university’s planning efforts and approach.

 Accessing online resources

-Although subscription agreements limit access to most of our online resources to current students, faculty, and staff, you may have other options to get content.
+Subscription agreements limit access to most of our online resources to current students, staff, and faculty (including emeriti).

 If you’re a Michigan resident, you can use Michigan eLibrary eResources with either a valid Michigan driver’s license, state ID number, or library card number issued from a public library in the state.

 You may also be able to request electronic materials through interlibrary loan using your local library.

 Finding government information